 (Photo by John Moore/Getty Images)

 Sam Princecovers social media trends and breaking news for Heavy.
-He also writes for the South China Morning Post.
 He is a New York City-based actor and singer who tours internationally with a Four Seasons tribute band and has appeared on various television shows and Broadway.
 Email him at firstname.lastname@example.org and find him on Twitter @thesamprince.
+Read and subscribe to his blog here.
 July 28, 2014 12:20 pm